royborgen/linux_upgrade_script/README.md

 ```

 ## Features
-- Updates are grouped by package manager, with color-coded messages for each.
+- Updates are grouped by package manager, with color-coded section headings for each.
 - Reboot requirement notices are highlighted in yellow if a restart is needed.

 ## Requirements